-I study Creative Technologies at Film University Babelsberg.
+I recently finished my master degree in Creative Technologies at Film University Babelsberg.
 Prior to that, I graduated with a Bachelor of Engineering in Audiovisual Media at Stuttgart Media University.
-I work, research and sometimes teach in the area of creative technologies, data visualization design and developement.Impr./Dat. © 2023 Anna Eschenbacher
+I work, research and teach in the area of creative technologies, data visualization design and web developement.Impr./Dat. © 2023 Anna Eschenbacher

 Die gute Nachricht is a weekly data visualization representing good news published by the German newspaper taz ↗.

 Together with Johanna Hartmann ↗ and Francesca Morini ↗, we design each data visualization, which is printed on the cover of the zukunft section of wochentaz.
 The graphics display a wide range of good news such as climate protection and health improvements.
 We use a mix of photographic elements that convey the topic and a fitting visualization technique to map the data.

 In collaboration with the newspaper taz , we designed and produced both physical and digital postcards containing visualizations covering various aspects of climate protection and mitigation in Germany.

 For each of the 401 districts and 16 states in Germany, the reader can explore climate protection postcards in the five sectors: energy, mobility, buildings, agriculture, and waste.
 The goal of our research is to study readers’ engagement with data visualizations on the topic of climate protection — across multiple media channels.

 The published article can be found on taz.de/klimakarten ↗.
 Further information on the research at the UCLAB ↗.
 We presented the project at NIAM 2023 ↗, at UN:REALE ↗ in Potsdam and as a guest lecturers at University Bielefeld ↗.